Comprehensive Epilepsy Center

 - Video EEG monitoring

-- Imaging studies performed at Rady Children’s or outpatient UC San Diego facilities:
+- Imaging studies performed at Rady Children’s Hospital or outpatient facilities in San Diego:

-Upon completion of all recommended studies, the findings are discussed at our multidisciplinary conference.
-If the team decides the child is a good surgical candidate, an individualized surgical plan will be developed.
+Upon completion of all recommended studies, the findings are discussed at our multidisciplinary epilepsy conference in order to create an individualized surgical plan.
 This may include:

-- One-stage procedure, which may include electrocorticography at the time of surgery followed by surgical resection of the area of seizure origin.
+- One-stage procedure: Intraoperative electrocorticography (ECOG) followed by surgical resection of the area of seizure origin or minimally invasive thermal laser ablation

-- Two-stage procedure: In the first stage, electrodes are placed on the surface of the brain or into the brain tissue in order to record seizures and identify vital areas for speech, motor function and vision.
-The second stage includes returning to the operating room for surgical resection of the area of seizure origin.
+- Two-stage procedure: First stage, electrodes are placed on the surface of the brain or into the brain tissue in order to record seizures and identify vital areas for speech, motor function and vision.
+Second stage includes returning to the operating room for surgical resection of the area of seizure origin or minimally invasive surgery with thermal laser ablation

-Surgery may utilize a new robotic device called ROSA, which has been designed to increase the safety and reliability of neurological procedures.
+Our center utilizes a robotic device called ROSA, which has been designed to increase the safety and reliability of neurological procedures.
 The robot serves as a surgical assistant, acting as a “GPS navigator” for the brain.
 Read more about ROSA.

 Family Support and Education